Liz and her husband have stayed in many hotels and like to share their experience to help fellow travellers make informed hotel choices.

 The wines were a little dry for my taste but made good spritzers mixed with soft drinks.
-The snacks were small beef pastry parcels with a yogurt dip, breaded cheese cubes with a cranberry dip, octopus salad, and mini filled aubergines, as well as fruit.
+The snacks were small beef pastry parcels with a yogurt dip, breaded cheese cubes with a cranberry dip, octopus salad, mini-filled aubergines, as well as fruit.

 20:00–22:00 Assortment of cheeses and vegetable crudites.

-The wines and spirits were actually taken away at 20:30, so they made good accompaniments to the four kinds of cheese: blue, smoked, camembert, and another hard cheese.
-These were served with hard brown bread, butter, and crudites (cucumber, carrot, pepper, cabbage) and dips.
+The wines and spirits were removed at 20:30.
+They were good to drink with the four kinds of cheese: blue, smoked, camembert, and another hard cheese.
+These were served with hard brown bread, butter, crudites (cucumber, carrot, pepper, cabbage), and dips.

 07:00–11:00 Executive Lounge breakfast and a la carte selection.

 The tables were set for breakfast.
 We had to give our room number and sign in.
-Staff were very attentive.
-It was quiet and the atmosphere was very relaxed.
+The staff were very attentive.
+It was quiet and the atmosphere was relaxed.
 The buffet was good.

 Orange juice and tomato juice were in dispensers and other juices in bottles.
 There was a coffee machine, hot water, a selection of teas and teapots,